MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 6. Select the report to which you would like to attach selected expense.
 7. Select **Yes** in the **Confirmation** dialog box.

 After expenses are attached a report, those expenses no longer show on the **Expenses** list.
-The **Expenses** list only shows expenses that have not been attache to a report.
+The **Expenses** list only shows expenses that have not been attached to a report.

 ## Manage expense reports